2,458 texts in Legends of the Jews (Ginzberg)

 Enoch, as we find in Legends of the Jews, wasn't just any guy.
 He lived in a time when, according to Rabbi Ishmael (as told by Enoch himself!), humanity had really messed things up...

-Today, let’s talk about Methuselah.
+Methuselah.
 Yes, that Methuselah, the guy famous for living almost a thousand years.
 But there's so much more to his story than just longevity.
-According to...
+According to the legends, he wasn't ...

 Today's story?
 It centers around the birth of a very, very special child – Noah.
 Yes, that Noah, of ark fame.
-Now, you might think you know the story.
-But before the floods, before...
+Before the floods, before the animals two-by-two, there was his birth....

-: the earth itself was rebelling.
-The text tells us that "wheat being sown, yet oats would sprout and grow."
+The earth itself was rebelling.
+That "wheat being sown, yet oats would sprout and grow."
 A frustrating, chaotic agricultural landscape.
-It’s a powerful image of...
+It’s a powerful image of disharmony, isn't i...

-But before we get to the ark and the flood, let's rewind a bit.
-According to Legends of the Jews, a collection of stories compiled by Rabbi Louis Ginzberg, Noah’s arrival on the sc...
+Before we get to the ark and the flood, let's rewind a bit.
+According to Legends of the Jews, a collection of stories compiled by Rabbi Louis Ginzberg, Noah’s arrival on the scene ...

-We often hear about angels as these purely good, ethereal beings.
+The familiar telling remembers angels as these purely good, ethereal beings.
 But what happens when angels, shall we say, misbehave?
-The story of Azazel and Shemhazai is one of those tales.
-It...
+The story of Azazel and Shemhazai is one of thos...

 The ancient tales whisper of such a secret, and of the angels who coveted earthly delights, with consequences that echo through the stars.
-Imagine this: angels, beings of pure ligh...
+Angels, beings of pure light and spirit, ...

-That's the story of Hiwwa and Hiyya, the sons of Shemhazai, one of the fallen angels.
-Now, Shemhazai wasn't just any angel gone rogue.
-He was a pretty big deal, and his kids, well,...
+Legends of the Jews turns to Hiwwa's Vision.
+Shemhazai wasn't just any angel gone rogue.
+He was a pretty big deal, and his kids, well, they had some serious prophetic dreams, as we...

-And while the Torah gives us hints, it's in the later Jewish traditions, the stories whispered from generation to generation, that we really start to get a sense of just how wild t...
+While the Torah gives us hints, it's in the later Jewish traditions, the stories whispered from generation to generation, that we really start to get a sense of just how wild thing...

 It wasn't just one thing, of course.
 But according to our sages, two sins in particular stand out when describing the generation that was ultimately destroyed: unchastity and greed...

 That’s essentially Noah's predicament in the lead-up to the Flood.
-According to Legends of the Jews, even after God decided, with a heavy heart, that the world had become too corru...
+In Legends of the Jews, even after God decided, with a heavy heart, that the world had become too corrupt to cont...

 The story of Noah's flood, as told in Genesis, isn’t just about a big storm.
 It’s about the ultimate second chance... or rather, the chances before the ultimate one.
 And the incred...